ibm-cloud-docs/vpc/bs_snapshots_about.md

 ## Securing your data
 {: #bs-snapshot-data-security}

-{{site.data.keyword.cloud}} offers security-specific tools and features to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
-The following section provides information about access control, data encryption, configuration management, and auditing options that are available for your block storage snapshots.
+Security-specific tools and features are available to help you securely manage your data when you use {{site.data.keyword.vpc_full}}.
+The following topics cover access control, data encryption, configuration management, and auditing options that are available for your block storage snapshots.

 ### IAM roles for working with single and consistency group snapshots
 {: #snapshots-vpc-iam}